Tuttotorna/OMNIA-VALIDATION/docs/PROJECT_STATUS.md

 It defines boundaries instead of hiding them.
 It preserves historical results.
 It provides schema-normalized copies for validation tooling.
+It tests the wrapper that creates those normalized copies.
 It is becoming installable, testable, schema-aware, and extensible.
 ```